8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/content.md

 Capital loss
 :    A decrease in value of an asset compared to the cost basis.

+Char of accounts
+:    A categorized list of all accounts used in bookkeeping.

 Cost basis
 :    The amount of money it took to acquire an asset.